-The contract period for the awarded entity will be from the date of the award October 1, 2022, through September 30, 2023 with up to four (4) one-year (12 month) renewable option years, based on performance, WFS need, and funding availability.
-The contract may be terminated by either party with a 30-day written notice.
+The contract period for the awarded entity is expected to commence upon signature, through December 31, 2023.
+Contract period may allow renewable for up to one (1) year based on vendor performance, WFS need, and funding availability.
+If additional funding is secured, the contract scope and budget may be negotiated and increased so long as the primary scope of work outlined remains in effect.
+The contract for the awarded entity may be terminated by either party with a 30-day written notice.